AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_presence.md

 ```

-## Subscribe to the presence status of multiple users
+## Subscribe to the presence statuses of multiple users

-Subscribes to the presence status of multiple users.
+Subscribes to the presence statuses of multiple users.

 For each App Key, the call frequency limit of this method is 50 per second.